pytroll/pycoast/docs/source/points.rst

     >>> cw.add_coastlines(img, area_def, outline='black', resolution='l', level=4)
     >>> cw.add_borders(img, area_def, outline='black', width=3, level=1, resolution='c')

-Now we can add a cycle, which is the deault symbol, with default point size 6 at the location of Berlin, the name of the lacation will marked in a text box with black borders and the default text size is 12.
+Now we can add a circle, which is the default symbol, with default point size 6 at the location of Berlin, the name of the lacation will marked in a text box with black borders and the default text size is 12.